Site icon Resolver News

 Top tips for getting a payout when you have to make a claim

-Check your policy small print very carefully some items such as stereos and windows can be covered in your standard contents insurance.
-Other electrical equipment (e.g. laptops) is often not included in accidental damage cover.
-You can extend cover to include these items, which can be useful if you have young children – but be aware that you have to pay extra for this cover and any no claims bonus that you have accrued will be lost in the event of a claim.
-Other damage such as that caused by pets chewing your sofa will not be covered.
+Make sure that you are informed about the terms of your policy agreement.
+Some items such as stereos and windows may well be covered in your standard contents insurance.
+Other electrical equipment like laptops are often not included in accidental damage cover.
+You can extend cover to include these items – but be aware that you have to pay extra for this cover and any no claims bonus that you have accrued will be lost in the event of a claim.

-Keep a record and photographic evidenceThis evidence can be used for your insurance claim.
-You should contact your insurer to find out why the items are excluded from your cover as you have the right to appeal.
+If your claim is denied, you should contact your insurer to find out why the items are excluded from your cover as you have the right to appeal.
 You should retain a copy of the letter, and send all correspondence by recorded mail.
 Details of how to make a formal appeal will be found on your policy documents, or on your insurer’s website.

 Going to the Financial Ombudsman